psaux-it/nginx-fastcgi-cache-purge-and-preload/safexec/README.md

 ### 🔹RHEL / CentOS / Fedora (RPM)

-Download the package and install with `rpm`:
+Download the package and install with `dnf`:

 ```bash
 # Download checksums